 “Expectant hope is rooted in faith.“

 Such awareness does not reflect a psychological need.
-“Our need for expectant hope is not something we have forged to get things to improve.“ It is part of human consciousness, regardless of the civilizations.
+“Our need for expectant hope is not something we have made up to get things to improve.“ It is part of human consciousness, regardless of the civilizations.
 Atheism and the denial of an afterlife have emerged quite late in history.
 “Prior to them, all communities had always believed in an afterlife.“

 At that point, Christian faith steps in to accomplish this deeper expectation.
 It does not create it, it enlightens it, giving it a definite substance.

-The Christian expectant hope and God’s promise
+Christian expectation and God’s promise

 Why is there a decline of expectant hope in our days?